civicrm/civicrm-sysadmin-guide/docs/setup/users-contacts.md

-# How are Drupal or Joomla Users Linked to CiviCRM Contact
+# How are Drupal or Joomla Users Linked to CiviCRM Contact Records
-              Records

-## When Does CiviCRM Create a Contact Record for a User?
-When is a User Linked to an Existing Contact?

-### Drupal behavior:
+## Drupal behavior:

 Whenever a new user **registers** , CiviCRM checks for an existing contact with the same email address.